 - student declaration

-- abstract (short summary of the dissertation preceding the main text)
+- abstract (short summary of the thesis preceding the main text)

-- possibly a preface which may provide background information helpful to a reading of the dissertation
+- possibly a preface which may provide background information helpful to a reading of the thesis

 - table of contents